Belawadi Mallamma: Engagement with Shivaji's Forces

 When Shivaji captured Tanjavur (1676–78), his forces set up camp at Yedvada, a village near Belawadi.
 A dispute arose when mischievous Maratha soldiers, struggling with a milk shortage, seized cows from local milk sellers.
 The villagers reported the incident to King Ishwaraprabhu, who sought a peaceful resolution.
 However, his commander, Siddanagouda Patil, faced resistance from the Maratha troops, escalating tensions.

 Rani Mallamma took charge, leading an army of 2,000 women soldiers and 3,000 female bodyguards.
 Her army ferociously attacked Maratha army with slogans of "Jai Veerabhadra" meaning "Hail Lord Veerabhadra!".
 Her swift and calculated attack inflicted heavy losses on the Maratha army, forcing them to return the cattle.
-This defeat enraged Shivaji Maharaja, who deemed it a dishonor as a Kshatriya, prompting him to dispatch a larger force under General Dadaji to challenge the Belawadi army.
+This defeat enraged Shivaji, prompting him to dispatch a larger force under General Dadaji to challenge the Belawadi army.

 During the battle, a Maratha commander fatally wounded Ishwaraprabhu by stabbing him from behind, causing him to fall from his horse.
 King Ishwaraprabhu was killed in battle.
 The tragic news reached Mallamma, who was initially overwhelmed with grief.
 However, she soon rallied and led her women's army into the fight.
 Under her spirited leadership, the Belawadi forces defended the fort for 27 more days.